-ORION: The Man Who Would Be King (87 mins, BIFA winner, Premiere – Tribeca, BBC Storyville, Creative England, Ffilm Cymru Wales and Broadway.
-Distributed by Sundance Selects) The project was awarded a Future documentary innovation award from React Lab to create a wraparound artwork – I am Orion.
-Indietracks (29 mins Shine a Light, Esmé Fairbairn) about the indiepop music festival that takes place on a heritage railway site in Derbyshire, Panto!
-(71 mins) a co production with Met Film Production for BBC Storyville, The Great Hip Hop Hoax (88 mins, World Premiere – SXSW) for BBC Scotland and BBC Storyville, Sound It Out (75 mins, World Premiere – SXSW) (winner – Cinema Versa – Best documentary) a documentary portrait of the the very last vinyl record shop in Teesside (official film of Record Store Day), feature documentary Goth Cruise for the Independent Film Channel (USA, 75 min) which became the most downloaded title ever on IFC, critically acclaimed doc Teenland (BBC4 60 min) and award winning interactive documentary Home-Maker.
+Her work includes: Game Of Thrones: The Last watch (115 mins HBO), Seahorse: The Dad Who Gave Birth (89 mins BBC Storyville on BBC2), ORION: The Man Who Would Be King (87 mins, BIFA winner, Premiere – Tribeca, BBC Storyville, Creative England, Ffilm Cymru Wales and Broadway.
+Distributed by IFC & Sundance Selects) The project was awarded a Future documentary innovation award from React Lab to create a wraparound artwork – I am Orion.
+Indietracks (29 mins Shine a Light, Esmé Fairbairn) Panto!
+(71 mins) a co production with Met Film Production for BBC Storyville, The Great Hip Hop Hoax (88 mins, World Premiere – SXSW) for BBC Scotland & BBC Storyville, Sound It Out (75 mins, World Premiere – SXSW) (winner – Cinema Versa – Best documentary) The official film of Record Store Day, Goth Cruise (USA, 75 min) for the Independent Film Channel which became the most downloaded title ever on IFC, critically acclaimed doc Teenland (BBC4 60 min) and award winning interactive documentary Home-Maker.